 About 40 per cent of Hong Kong’s land is conserved within 24 country parks.
 This is not lost on the locals, many of whom spend their weekends hiking, at least in the cooler months.
 But visitors are often pleasantly surprised by the rugged mountains, gorgeous beaches and sub-tropical forest, full of thriving wildlife (some of it endemic) and 390 native tree species.

-Even the remotest parts of the territory are within reach, thanks to Hong Kong’s efficient and inexpensive public transport system.
-Whether you’re a hiking novice, bringing the kids along or just pressed for time, these strolls provide an easy urban escape.
+Even the remotest parts of the territory are within reach, thanks to the city’s efficient and inexpensive public transport system.
+Whether you’re a hiking novice, bringing the kids along or just pressed for time, these Hong Kong hikes provide an easy urban escape.
 Read on for details, along with some practical dos and don’ts.

 The Peak Circle Walk, Hong Kong Island

 3.5 kilometres, 1.25 hours

 A wonderful walk along Lugard and Harlech Roads that showcases the two sides of Hong Kong – urban core and mountains.
 Cars on these narrow paths are rare; the only drivers are the very few residents.
 The circuit starts and ends at the Peak Tram station and is a welcome respite from the crowds there.
 After a few hundred metres, the path opens up and provides jaw-dropping views of the skyscrapers of Central and Western districts, with Kowloon in the distance.
 Information boards scattered along the trail give clues about The Peak’s varied flora, such as camphor and scarlet sterculia trees.

 Look out for: A magnificent India rubber tree, about halfway through the walk, with multiple stems and roots reaching across the path

 How to get there: Peak Tram or No 15 bus